ydespreaux/spring-data-elasticsearch-rest/README.md

 }
 ```

-##### Annotation @IndexName
+##### @IndexName

 The IndexName annotation is used to declare an attribute representing the name of the index in which the document is indexed.
 The type of the attribute must be of type String.
-An annotated attribute @IndexName is not stored in the document, it is initialized when reading a document.
+An annotated attribute @IndexName is not stored in the document (stored in the metada _index), it's initialized when reading a document.
+An annotated attribute @IndexName is read-only mode.

 ```java
 public class MyBean {